-- A maximum post spacing of 1.8 metre;
+- A maximum post spacing of 1.8 metres;

 - Wire must be stainless steel minimum 3.0mm diameter (lay of 19 wires);

-- Droppers must be placed at maximum 900mm centre and secured top and bottom;
+- Droppers must be placed at maximum 900mm centres and secured top and bottom;

 - Tensioners must be placed to each strand of wire and must be at each change of direction (30º or more is considered and change of direction);